Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 • Accommodations, activities, meals, private transfers and guided tours not listed in the summary itinerary.

-• Meals (Lunch and Dinner) are not included on specific days not mentioned in the itinerary.
+• Meals (Lunch and Dinner) are included only on specific days of the itinerary.

 • Personal expenses.